Charles Kelman: Early life and education

 Charles David Kelman was born on May 23, 1930, in Brooklyn, New York, to Eva and David Kelman.
 He grew up in East New York before the family moved to Forest Hills, Queens.
 His father was a Jewish immigrant from Greece who never received the proper compensation and recognition for his inventions, including the first tar-free cigarettes and cellophane Christmas wreaths.
 He inspired his son's desire to proudly seek recognition of his own inventions.

 Charles began playing music at four years old, when he learned to play his first instrument, the harmonica.
 He began playing regularly for The Horn and Hardart Children's Hour radio show.
 Kelman also learned to play the saxophone and clarinet, receiving professional training from musicians in the big band era.
 While attending Forest Hills High School, he played in the high school band and as the first clarinet of the New York All-City Orchestra.

-He dreamed of stardom in music, however, he said that, when he was 17 years old, his father told him to bring his saxophone to the basement of their house and play for him.
+He dreamed of stardom in music, but said that when he was 17 years old, his father told him to bring his saxophone to the basement of their house and play for him.
 Charles played a song by Jimmy Dorsey after which his father asked if he had played as well as Dorsey.
 When Charles admitted he had not, his father announced: "You'll be a doctor."

 Kelman attended Boston's Tufts University and graduated in just two years to earn a B.S. degree in 1950.
 He earned a Bachelor of Medical Science degree from the University of Geneva in 1952.
 He then studied medicine at the University of Geneva and, after learning that his father was diagnosed with cancer, accelerated his studies with the hope of having his father see him becoming a doctor.
 He obtained his M.D. degree in 1956, but not before his father's death the year before.
 After interning at Kings County Hospital from 1956 to 1957, he performed postgraduate work in ophthalmology at Bellevue Medical Center from 1957 to 1958, and then did his residency at Wills Eye Hospital in Philadelphia from 1958 to 1960.